What is meningitis?

 Bacterial meningitis is treated with antibiotics.
-A general intravenous antibiotic with a corticosteroid to bring down the inflammation may be prescribed even before all the test results are in.
+Your doctor may prescribe a general intravenous antibiotic with a corticosteroid to reduce inflammation even before all the test results are in.
 When the specific bacteria are identified, your doctor may decide to change antibiotics.
-In addition to antibiotics, it will be important to replenish fluids lost from loss of appetite, sweating, vomiting and diarrhea.
+It will also be important to replenish fluids lost from sweating, vomiting, diarrhea, and loss of appetite.

 Can bacterial meningitis be cured?

-Unfortunately, if treatment is not undergone immediately, there may be permanent damage.
-Seizures, mental impairment and paralysis may be life long.
+Unfortunately, if treatment is not undertaken immediately, there may be permanent damage.
+Seizures, mental impairment, and paralysis may be life-long.

 Is bacterial meningitis contagious?

-You should encourage anyone who you have come into close contact with to seek preventative treatment.
-Anyone who you have had casual contact should not be affected.
+You should encourage anyone with whom you have come into close contact to seek preventive treatment.
+Casual contact should not result in passing on the disease.

-- All children and adolescents ages 11 through 18
+- All children and adolescents aged 11 through 16 years

 - College freshmen living in dormitories